-A multi-day cycling trip was one adventure I really wanted to do this year.
+A multi-day cycling trip was one adventure I really wanted to do on our Family Gap Year.
 Despite being a keen cyclist, I have never done any cycle touring and thought it would be fun to do a cycling trip as a family.

 We all like riding bikes and we bought second-hand bikes for our campervan trip around Europe.
 The bikes have been priceless to explore the towns of Europe and also for the kids to whiz around the many camp grounds we have stayed in.